 How to Cleanup Obsolete Updates from SCCM (SQL 3)

-You can use stored procedure query (given below) in the SQL Management studio and then Execute.
+You can use the stored procedure query (below) in the SQL Management studio and then Execute it.
 This step is the third step toward the cleanup of SCCM WSUS Maintenance.

 [Related Post – How to Setup WSUS Cleanup Task from SCCM console]

 It will delete any obsolete or OLD update from the SUS DB.
-It will show deletion of rows in previously shown in SQL 1 query statement.
+It will show the deletion of rows previously shown in the SQL 1 query statement.

 Decline Superseded Updates from SQL Management Studio (SQL 4)

-Note: The above SQL 4 is not applicable for ‘Replica’ WSUS Servers..
+Note: The SQL 4 is not applicable for ‘Replica’ WSUS Servers.